Toward Efficient Agents: Memory, Tool learning, and Planning: Efficient Planning

 \paragraph{Learning-Based Evolution: Policy Optimization.} Agents can learn to internalize planning logic.
 This is driven by external critics, such as QLASS~\cite{lin2025qlass} or offline value functions~\cite{hong2025planningsearchrefiningfrontier}, that guide the planner toward high-value actions.
 Alternatively, learning acts as an \textit{internal driver}: ETO~\cite{song2024trialanderroreto} refines policies via trial-and-error preference learning (DPO).
 To improve sample efficiency, methods like RLTR~\cite{li2025encouraginggoodprocessesneed} and Planner-R1~\cite{zhu2025plannerr1rewardshapingenables} utilize process-level rewards, providing feedback on the reasoning sequence rather than just the final outcome.

-\paragraph{Learning-Based Evolution: Memory and Skill Acquisition.} Efficiency can be amortized by externalizing successful plans.
+In long-horizon web reasoning, WebAnchor~\citep{yu2026webanchoranchoringagentplanning} further emphasizes the importance of early planning decisions by optimizing the first-step plan with dense rubric-based rewards and then aligning execution with the anchored plan using sparse rewards.
+Together, these methods reduce inefficient exploration by making planning policies more sensitive to intermediate progress, early decision quality, and downstream execution cost. \paragraph{Learning-Based Evolution: Memory and Skill Acquisition.} Efficiency can be amortized by externalizing successful plans.
 VOYAGER~\cite{wang2023voyageropenendedembodiedagent} builds a library of reusable skills to avoid re-planning.
 Graph-based representations also support this: GraphReader~\cite{li2024graphreader} and other graph-enhanced models~\cite{lin2024graphenhancedlargelanguagemodels} leverage structured memory for long-context retrieval, while GAP~\cite{wu2025gap} identifies parallelizable actions.
 Ultimately, frameworks like Sibyl~\cite{wang2024sibylsimpleeffectiveagent} demonstrate that efficiency is an emergent property, where improved memory structure directly reduces the cognitive load of future planning.